NTeen Fashion Festival: Denique Stewart from Darwin High.

 The NTRA Quick Response Grant category supports creativity, innovation, participation, and access to arts and cultural activities which contribute to the sustainable cultural, social and economic capacity, and well being of individuals and community.
 Skills development initiatives may relate to: specific arts practice; arts management; small business management; emerging technologies; arts or cross sector training and mentoring schemes; or broader community cultural development and capacity building.

-Applications to the NTRA Quick Response category can be submitted all year round until funds are spent.
+Applications to the NTRA Quick Response category can be submitted all year round until funds are spent in each quarter.

 The Grey Panthers performing in ‘Caravan’, Tracks Dance, 2016.